 San Jose Estuary

 If you’re a green traveler looking for a rush then you should visit the eco-park Wild Canyon.
-Spanning across a breathtaking canyon, it’s great for those wanting to get outdoors and have some fun with 10 different zip lines on offer.
+Spanning across a breathtaking canyon, it’s great for those wanting to get outdoors and has some fun with 10 different zip lines on offer.

 Cabo has a range of conservation projects which you can visit and help out with during your stay for a rewarding and memorable experience.
 The Turtle Release Program, for example, allows visitors to adopt a baby turtle which ensures its safe release into the wild.